vcuspinera/vcuspinera.github.io/_projects/2020-03-feature-selection.md

 # Feature selection package in R

 In this section I share the general information of the **R package**.
-If you are interested in the *Usage* and *Documentation*, I encourage you to visit the [original repository for the **R** feature-selection package](https://github.com/UBC-MDS/feature-selection-r).
+If you are interested in the **Usage** and details of the functions, I encourage you to visit the [original repository for the **R** feature-selection package](https://github.com/UBC-MDS/feature-selection-r).

 ### Installation